 - Certificates: PKCS#7 in PEM and DER format

-- Build tools integration (Maven, Gradle, Ant)
+- Build tools integration (Maven, Gradle, Ant, GitHub Actions)

 - Command line signing tool